camilin87/test-node-cloudwatch/README.md

 ## Execution

-Run `npm run redirect2` to forward logs a command line program output to Cloudwatch
+Run `npm run redirect2` to forward a command line output to Cloudwatch

+Run `npm run http2` to forward a web server output to Cloudwatch